tock/tock/doc/wg/core/notes/core-notes-2024-01-26.md

 ## Cortex-M Hardfault Handler
 * https://github.com/tock/tock/pull/3798
 * Leon: A lot of Brad's PRs are blocked on this.
 And it feels like a significant issue for our threat model.
-Issue is that I can't really test any Cortex-M changes.
+Issue is that I can't really test any Cortex-M0 changes.
 * Alex: We have pico debuggers and I can help you with that.
 Let's take it offline.
 * Branden: So you just need to test on an M0?
 * Leon: Right.
 I tested on an M4, but I don't have an M0 right now.